eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 ## Introduction

 In this tutorial, we will show you how to use Ankaios to set up workloads that publish and subscribe to vehicle signals in accordance with the [Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/).
 The central workload will be a databroker from the [Kuksa.val project](https://github.com/eclipse/kuksa.val).
-It will receive vehicle speed signals published from a speedometer workload.
-Finally a navigation workload will consume those speed limits.
+It will receive vehicle speed signals published from a speed provider workload.
+Finally a speed consumer workload will consume those speed limits.

 <figure markdown>
   ![Overview of workloads](../assets/tutorial_vehicle_signals_overview.png)